 Stage 4: The hearing The hearing itself usually lasts between 1 and 3 hours.
 You present your evidence, the landlord presents theirs, and the tribunal panel decides.
 You do not need a solicitor to attend, though having well-organised evidence matters enormously.

 Stage 5: The decision (2 to 6 weeks after the hearing) Decisions are typically issued within 2 to 6 weeks of the hearing date.
-The tribunal will confirm whether you're entitled to a repayment order, and if so, how much and over what period, up to 12 months' rent.
+The tribunal will confirm whether you're entitled to a repayment order, and if so, how much and over what period.
+That is up to 2 years' rent for offences on or after 1 May 2026, or 12 months for earlier offences.

 Add all of that up for a contested case and you're realistically looking at 4 to 6 months.
 For an uncontested claim where the landlord doesn't engage, 3 months is achievable.